Fractal geometry predicts dynamic differences in structural and functional connectomes: Introduction

 \subsection{Complex quadratic maps on networks}

 Our work extends this framework from its original scope of single map iterations to the broader context of complex dynamical networks (CGNs).
-More specifically, we consider networks in which the coupled nodes are identical complex quadratic maps, with coupling specified by the binary adjacency matrix $A \in \mathbb{R}^{n \times n}$ and weights $g \in \mathbb{R}^{n \times n}$.
-The overall evolution of this discrete system takes the form of an iteration in $\mathbb{C}^n$, which acts in each component as
+More specifically, we consider networks in which the coupled nodes are identical complex quadratic maps (CQNs).
+Quadratic maps were chosen for their historical importance and relative simplicity, both of which are desired properties in this proof-of-principle demonstration of the concept.
+Alternative families, such as higher-degree polynomials or rational maps, introduce additional critical points and poles, which make the associated theory substantially more complicated.
+Future studies will extend this approach to a broader class of discrete models for network nodes, with the aim of identifying both differences and universal properties across families.